Sutton-in-Ashfield: History

 The area was first settled in the Saxon times and the Saxon suffix "ton" means "an enclosure or fenced in clearing".
 The town appears in the Domesday Book in 1086 as "Sutone".

-Sutton-in-Ashfield like Mansfield were part the land of Edward the Confessor and later the land of William the Conqueror upon the Norman Conquest in 1066.
+Sutton-in-Ashfield, like Mansfield, was part the land of Edward the Confessor and later the land of William the Conqueror upon the Norman Conquest in 1066.
+Both towns are situated close to the ancient Sherwood Forest.

+There are also documents from 1189 showing that Gerard, son of Walter de Sutton, gave two bovates of land and the church at Sutton to Thurgarton Priory.

 Edward the Confessor and William the Conqueror were also the lord of the manor house of Sutton in Ashfield.

 In the 16th century the former manor house was passed unto James Hardwick, the brother of Countess of Shrewsbury Bess of Hardwick.
 On the death of her brother Bess passed the manor house unto her daughter Mary Talbot.

-There are also documents from 1189 showing that Gerard, son of Walter de Sutton, gave two bovates of land and the church at Sutton to Thurgarton Priory.
+The sick and disgraced (about the annulment of Henry VIII and Catherine of Aragon) Cardinal Wolsey travelled through Sutton in Ashfield in 1530 via "Carr Sike Lane" which is now known as Carsic.
+He stayed at Kirkby Hardwick which belonged to the George Talbot, 6th Earl of Shrewsbury.

+Sutton Lawn, was the home of Sutton Hall, the former home of Samuel Unwin who moved to the town from London in the eighteenth century and became a textile merchant.